dough10/PolySonic/README.md

 - app now manages it's own downloads. no more launching a chrome window when downloading (uses xmlHttpRequest and chrome file system API)

-- more secure authentication methods in place for api version 1.13.0
+- more secure authentication method in place for api version 1.13.0

 Changelog